department-of-veterans-affairs/vagov-content/pages/dst/index.md

 template: detail-page

 # The title of the tab.
-title: Appeals Sandbox
+title: Decision Support Tool Demo

 # The <h1> visible on the page
-display_title: Appeals Sandbox
+display_title: Decision Support Tool Demo

 # This line indicates that this page is not to be built to production (www.va.gov)
 vagovprod: false
 ---

 <div class="va-introtext">
-Example introductory text.
+Demo page for the decision support tool.
 </div>

 <script>